KalmanNet/KalmanNet_TSP/README.md

 This folder stores the simulation results in our paper.

-* KalmanNet_build.py & KalmanNet_train.py & KalmanNet_test.py
+* KalmanNet_nn.py

-These files defines the building, training and testing of KalmanNet architecture #2.
+This file specifies KalmanNet architecture #2.